FehintolaObafemi/personal-portfolio/content/jobs/Microsoft/index.md

 - Contibuting to the MS Graph PS SDK repository
 - Adding new features to the MS Graph PS SDK repository
+- Improving the Dev Ops expereience of Microsoft Graph for PowerShell users